Armalene18/CareerPathAI/README.md

 1. Clone the repository from GitHub.
 2. Open the project in Android Studio.
 3. Allow Gradle to sync.
+4. Start the CareerPath AI ASP.NET Core API.
-4. Connect an Android device or start an Android emulator.
+5. Start an Android emulator or connect an Android device.
-5. Run the application from Android Studio.
+6. Run the application from Android Studio.
-6. Register a new account.
+7. Register a new account.
-7. Log in using the registered account.
+8. Log in using the registered account.
-8. Complete the career assessment.
+9. Complete the career assessment.
-9. View the career recommendations.
+10. View the career recommendations.
-10. Test the settings and logout functionality.
+11. Test the settings and logout functionality.

+> **Note:** When using the Android Emulator for local API development, the application uses `10.0.2.2` to access the API running on the development computer.

 ## 12. Project Structure